Skip to main content

 Insights from the first nationally representative longitudinal survey of youth and young adults focused on exposure to firearm violence.

-On May 13, 2025, NORC at the University of Chicago's Center on Public Safety & Justice is hosting a webinar featuring leading researchers and practitioners, who will discuss the findings and implications of a NORC study about youth firearms exposure.
+On May 13, 2025, NORC at the University of Chicago's Center on Public Safety & Justice hosted a webinar featuring leading researchers and practitioners, who discussed the findings and implications of a NORC study about youth firearms exposure.

-Participants will gain actionable insights into the prevalence and impact of firearm violence on youth, practical strategies for prevention, and a deeper understanding of how data can shape effective programming.
+Participants gained actionable insights into the prevalence and impact of firearm violence on youth, practical strategies for prevention, and a deeper understanding of how data can shape effective programming.

-The webinar will be moderated by the center’s deputy director, Asheley Van Ness
+The webinar was moderated by the center’s deputy director, Asheley Van Ness

 Center on Public Safety & Justice